candidcalcifer/AIDesignProject/README.md

+# ChatGPT Conversation

+The conversation history and all prompts can be found in the **ChatGPTHistory.html** file, it will open in any web browser or can be read in code form.
+The entirety of the conversation used to design and write this insertion sort program is included.

 # Generic Insertion Sort

 This program demonstrates a generic implementation of the insertion sort algorithm in Java, allowing users to sort arrays of various data types such as integers, strings, and floats.
 The generic sorting class, `GenericInsertionSort`, leverages Java generics to provide a single sorting solution for multiple data types.